 As the 2006-07 and 2007-08 changes are retrospective, you have additional time to make your choice to use the concessions where you become eligible as a result of the June 2009 amendments.
 The extra time to make a choice applies to CGT events happening before 23 June 2009.

 You have until the later of:

-- the day you lodge your income tax return for the income year the relevant CGT event happened in - 12 months after the day on which these amendments received Royal Assent - a later day allowed by the Commissioner.
+- the day you lodge your tax return for the income year in which the relevant CGT event happened - a later day allowed by the Commissioner.